EHR/EMR Integration with HL7 and FHIR Interface

 You can even do schema slicing to export these to a schema.
 There’s a built-in HL7 Differencing Engine to allow you to facilitate mappings between different versions so if you need your map from HL7 2.5 to 2.6 you could push a button or generate the map and you just need to make some adjustments.

 Another useful aspect of the Data Mapper is that any of the transformations you build in here are inherently reusable.
 You can import other mappings from within here or use this one and another transformation.
 That’s the Data Mapper at a high-level overview.
-And one more thing we’ll stress here is that this is the same tool that’s going be used regardless of what your source or target system is.
-So, if you’re mapping from a database to HL7, to HL7 to FHIR, from an excel file to a PDF.
+And one more thing we’ll stress here is that this is the same tool that’s going be used regardless of what your source or Target System is, for instance, if you’re mapping from a database to HL7, from HL7 to FHIR or from an Excel file to a PDF.

 Testing Your Interface End-to-End

-As each stage completes, you’ll get a green check mark telling you that the stage has completed, and a red X for any failures.
-You can then view the transaction and how each stage effects it.
+As each stage completes, you’ll get a green checkmark telling you that the stage has completed, and a red X for any failures.
+You can then view the transaction and how each stage affects it.
 So, we can view our original CSV we provided it, this delimiter and fixed with file transformation converts that CSV to an XML representation.

-Here we’ve pulled out some basic patient information and a mapping that we defined but didn’t walk through and then for each of my target systems these are configured to generate that data in a different format.
-So here the first transform defining a FHIR transaction.
+Here we’ve pulled out some basic patient information and a mapping that we defined but didn’t walk through.
+And then for each of my Target Systems, these are configured to generate that data in a different format.
+So here the first transform is defining a FHIR transaction.

-Our second, the one we walked through, shows us the HL7 2.x the result of that transform.
-And then lastly, for any of these transports that failed, we can open this up and get some more information about why that particular system wasn’t able to be reached.
-So, in this case, we have a 404, and we couldn’t reach that particular target system.
+Our second mapping, the one we walked through, shows us the HL7 2.x, the result of that transform.
+And then lastly, for any of these Transports that failed, we can open this up and get some more information about why that particular system wasn’t able to be reached.
+In this case, we have a 404, and we couldn’t reach that particular Target System.

 Deploying Your Interface